-PART WHAT TO USE HOW TO CLEAN Defrost pan Sponge or cloth with mild detergent and warm water Remove base grille.
-(See page 15.)
+PART WHAT TO USE HOW TO CLEAN Door liners and gaskets Sponge, soft cloth or paper towel with mild detergent and warm water • Wash, rinse and dry thoroughly.
+DO NOT USE cleaning waxes, concen- trated detergents, bleaches or cleaners containing petroleum on plastic parts.
+Plastic parts (covers and panels) Soft, clean sponge or soft, clean cloth with mild detergent and warm water • Wash, rinse and dry thoroughly.
+DO NOT USE paper towels, window sprays, scouring cleansers or flammable fluids.
+These can scratch or damage material.
+See "Important Safety Instruc- tions" on page 3.
+Defrost pan Sponge or cloth with mild detergent and warm water Remove base grille.
+(See page 14.)
 To remove defrost pan, lift pan over wire brace (remove tape; if any).
 Wash, rinse and dry thoroughly.
 Replace with notched corner to the rear.
 Push it in all the way.
 Make sure defrost pan drain tube is pointing into pan.
 Replace base grille.
 Condenser coils Vacuum cleaner with extended narrow attachment Remove base grille.
 Vacuum coils when dusty or dirty.
 Coils may need to be cleaned as often as every other month.
 Replace base grille.
-Floor under refrigerator Floor cleaners Roll refrigerator out only as far as the water supply line allows.
+Floor under refrigerator Floor cleaners Roll refrigerator out away from the wall.
 Clean floor.
 Roll refrigerator back into place.
 Check to see if the refrigerator is level.